asmcleod/EigenProbe/README.md

 | <img src="./Documentation/Movies/FittingSiO2.gif" title="" alt="" width="450"> | <img src="./Documentation/img/SiO2_RecoveredPermittivity.jpg" title="" alt="" width="450"> |
 | ------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |

 * Utilize *EigenProbe Inversion* as a **service for real-time recovery of optical constants** from ongoing measurements, including from nano-imaging, even pixel-by-pixel.
-A typical recovery loop requires only few milliseconds on a laptop, and future speedups remain to be discovered via offboarded hardware.
+Run `EigenProbe` in a virtual server:  as shown in [this example](<./Notebooks/3.4 - Application (s-SNOM) - EigenProbe-as-service.ipynb>), you can run `EigenProbe` from your own jupyter notebook and dispatch parallel recovery tasks through a queue.
+A typical recovery loop requires only few milliseconds on a laptop, and future speedups remain to be discovered via offboard hardware!

 <p align="center">
    <img title="" src="./Documentation/img/EigenProbe_as_service.jpg" title="" alt="" width="500">